tvaneerd/isocpp/lib_guidelines.md

 ### Regular

+Should my type be Regular (see definition in EoP)?

 | Regular | Irregular |
 | --- | --- |
 | Yes | you better have a good reason |